 This is repeated in episode 20, with Nui holding out her own heart, colored a rather unhealthy-looking blue, but it luckily has less focus.

 Episode 24 has Ragyo ripping out her own heart and crushing it in her bare fist, all in glorious, nauseous detail.

 The end of episode 21.
 Ryuko rips off Junketsu, which had been sewn to her body, and ends up covered in blood from literally head to foot.

-No Yay: The show is heavy on the sexual imagery, and some of it can get seriously disturbing.
+No Yay: The series is heavy on the sexual imagery, and some of it can get seriously disturbing: